Azure/azure-sdk-for-java/sdk/resourcemanager/docs/AUTH.md

 AzureResourceManager azure = AzureResourceManager.authenticate(httpPipeline, profile).withDefaultSubscription();
 ```

-If you want to configure part of http pipeline instead of building new one, you may set via `Azure::configure`.
+If you want to configure part of http pipeline instead of building new one, you may set via `AzureResourceManager::configure`.

 ```java
 AzureResourceManager azure = AzureResourceManager.configure()